rust-stuco/lectures/week6/slides.md

 └── fn main: pub(crate)
 ```

-* We can customize our file structure without changing any behavior
+* We can customize our file structure without changing any behavior!

 ---